helium/HIP/0022-diy-concentrators.md

 A DIY Concentrator provides additional hardware security insofar as only secure firmware may operate the SX130x packet forwarder and sign the packets, thus proving packets have not been manipulated in software.
-As such, suitable processors
+As such, suitable processors must provide:
-must:
-* provide a hardware key store, guaranteeing that a key generated within may not be extracted (similar to the ECC608)
+* a tamper-proof hardware key store, guaranteeing that a key generated within may not be extracted (similar to the ECC608)
-* provide secure boot features, guaranteeing that only firmware signed by DeWi may executed (unlike ECC608, which does not execute firmware)
+* secure boot features, guaranteeing that only firmware signed by DeWi may executed (unlike ECC608, which does not execute firmware)
+* authentication of received packets from the SX130x by using the trusted firmware and tamper-proof hardware.
+Only actually received packets should receive a valid signature using the key stored.
+* tamper-resistant non-removable binding of the secure processor to the SX130x such that simulating the RF-side is only possible by soldering or destruction.

 Additional efforts should be made to reduce ease of tampering with the radio inputs, although these solutions will be evaluated on a case-by-case basis.